HardyScheel/beautiful-jekyll/_posts/2018-12-21-docker-get-jekyll-for-github-pages-running-in-docker-for-windows-10.md

 gh-badge: [follow]
 ---

 In this article I address some most common problems when working with Docker on Windows 10.
 Today we want to get up running Jekyll in Docker.
 The most common problems you encounter occur in file system path translations when using docker commands.
 And the second problem you may not think about is the choice of command line.
-Do you use cmd.exe, PowerShell or a linux command line like MSYS or Cygwin?
+Do you use cmd.exe, PowerShell or a Linux command line like MSYS or Cygwin within Windows?
 You must take care of the path variables when using a command line.

 ### Table of content